noma-solutions/project-skeleton/README.md

 Creating new project
 --------------------

-Creating new project with 4xxi Symfony Skeleton is as easy as running
+Creating new project with skeleton is as easy as running

 ```bash
 composer create-project --no-cache -s dev noma-solutions/project-skeleton  <project_name>